-Parents of Lighthouse Special Education are also invited to participate in IEP meetings.
-Not all IEP meetings can take place during Parents' Evenings and these will be scheduled after school on days in November/December and March/April.
+Parents of Lighthouse Special Education and the Early Intervention group are also invited to participate in IEP meetings, which will be scheduled after school on days in November/December and March/April.

 The Leader for Learning and teaching staff are available for consultation meetings.
 Appointments with the Admissions Department or Head of school can be made through the school office.
 Parents can arrange to speak to the teaching staff before or after school time.
 It is not possible to talk with the teachers during lesson times.